Here's everything we've heard so far about the Apple Watch Series 6, coupled with what we want and expect to see.

 Unlike the iPhone, Apple didn't mess around with the Watch naming structure.
 Since the original was followed by the Apple Watch Series 1, the company has followed with sequential numbers every year.

-It is therefore highly likely we can expect the 2020 model of the company's smartwatch to be called the Apple Watch Series 6, succeeding 2019's Apple Watch Series 5.
+It is therefore highly likely we can expect this year's watch to be called the Apple Watch Series 6, succeeding 2019's Apple Watch Series 5.

 Apple Watch Series 6 release date